inianexe/MarkStash-App/README.md

   <img src="markstash_badge.png" width="48" alt="MarkStash icon">
 </p>

-**MarkStash - By inianexe** is a Windows Markdown snippet launcher.
+**MarkStash** is a Windows Markdown snippet launcher.
 It lets you save useful text, commands, templates, notes, screenshots, and code snippets as `.md` files, then search and paste them anywhere with a hotkey.

 ![MarkStash launcher screenshot](ss%20fol.png)